seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ## Detailed Description of Unit Test Strategy for DataUtilites.java:

-### 1. Direct Row Access:
-  This partition verifies the method's ability to accurately calculate the total of all values in a specified row of a `Values2D` dataset.
-It ensures that the method correctly sums the elements of the row, taking into account the correctness of indexing and summing functionalities.
+### 1. Direct Row Access: This partition confirms the method’s functionality to calculate the values in a specified row using the Values2D dataset.
+It checks the accuracy of the results by taking into account the indexing and summing functions of Values2D.

-### 2. Primitive to Object Conversion:
-  This partition focuses on the method's capability to convert an array of double primitives to an array of `Number` objects.
-By testing this functionality, it verifies the method handles the conversion correctly, ensuring each primitive value is encapsulated into a corresponding `Number` object, preserving the value accurately.
+### 2. Primitive to Object Conversion: This partition uses the method’s ability to convert an array of double values into an array of Number objects.
+Through the test of this method, the functionality is verified when handling the conversion of primitive values into Objects.

-### 3. Cumulative Calculation Accuracy:
-  This partition aims to validate the correctness of cumulative percentage calculations within a `KeyedValues` dataset.
-It examines whether the method computes cumulative percentages correctly, ensuring the calculations are accurate and the results maintain the integrity of the original data, reflecting proper cumulative logic.
+### 3. Cumulative Calculation Accuracy: This partition validates the cumulative percentage calculations within the KeyedValues dataset.
+It authenticates the values calculated through the method against what is expected to return from the method description.

 ### 4. 2D Array Conversion Integrity:
-  This section tests the method's ability to convert a 2D array of double primitives to a 2D array of `Number` objects without losing data integrity.
-It ensures the method accurately handles the conversion of each element, maintaining the original values and structure of the 2D array.
+This section verifies the method’s functionality in converting a 2D array of doubles into a 2D array of Number objects.
+It ensures the conversion carries over properly with data integrity.

+### 5. Invalid Parameter Exception:
+This partition ensures an InvalidParameterException is thrown when the incorrect parameters are input into the method.
+The method’s specify they are able to throw this exception, so null values are used to test it.

-By adopting this structured approach to testing, similar to the one used for `Range.java`, we ensure comprehensive coverage and reliability of the methods within the DataUtilities class or similar utility classes.
-Each test case is meticulously designed to target specific functionalities, enabling effective validation and ensuring the methods perform as expected under various scenarios.
+By adopting this structured approach to testing, similar to the one used for `Range.java`, we ensure in-depth coverage and reliability of the methods within the DataUtilities class.
+Each test case is designed to target specific functionalities, allowing for effective validation and ensuring method integrity across multiple inputs.